LikeTheSalad/aaper/README.md

 That's it, if you want to know how to modify Aaper's behavior to suit your needs, take a look at `Changing the default behavior`.

-> It is very important to bear in mind that, the @EnsurePermissions annotation only works on methods
+> It is very important to bear in mind that the @EnsurePermissions annotation only works on methods
 > inside either an `Activity` or a` Fragment`, more specifically,
 > an `androidx.fragment.app.Fragment`
 > Fragment.
 Any @EnsurePermissions annotated method that isn't inside of either an Activity or a